Enjoy work enjoy life

 Making a move in your career isn’t just about getting a new job, it’s about making more of life.
 It’s about the importance of balance between professional and personal life, delivering the best outcomes for you and your family.

 Whether you enjoy the outdoors and quiet country living or enjoy bustling city life, with 2,500 square miles of sprawling country side, an array of seaside towns and Aberdeen City on your doorstep, in Aberdeenshire you can do just that.
 No matter where you’re placed, you’re never going to be far from open country and the North East coastline.
 If you prefer to live in the heart of the city, you’ll find a huge variety of shopping centres, cafes and restaurants, not to mention theatres and cinemas.
-Glasgow, Edinburgh and Inverness are a 2 hour journey away.
+Glasgow, Edinburgh and Inverness are a 2 hour journey away, with rail links across Scotland and Aberdeen International Airport.

 Enjoy an active lifestyle?
 The Cairngorm National Park is home to over 50 Munros to climb with skiing and snowboarding in the winter.
 In addition, there are many sporting pursuits to suit all ages and abilities from fishing, skiing, horse-riding and golf.